LeeRobertsMe/docker-django-template/README.md

 ### 2. Environment Setup

-cp .env.example .env
+`cp .env.example .env`

-Then edit `.env` to customise values like your `SECRET_KEY`, `DEBUG`, and database credentials.
+Then edit .env to customise values like your SECRET_KEY, DEBUG, and database credentials.

 ℹ️ This template does not use SQLite — all data is persisted via PostgreSQL inside Docker.

 ### 3. Build & Start the App

-docker-compose up --build
+`docker-compose up --build`

 Visit: http://127.0.0.1:8000/